Pachypodium saundersii

 Pachypodium saundersii, the kudu lily, is a succulent plant of the family Apocynaceae.
 It was named in honour of Sir Charles James Renault Saunders (1857–1931), the Natal Province civil servant and casual plant collector.

-It is found naturally in Southern Africa, on the Lebombo Mountains and other areas in KwaZulu-Natal, Mpumalanga and Eswatini (Swaziland).
+It is found naturally in Southern Africa, on the Lebombo Mountains and adjacent lowveld areas of Zimbabwe, Mozambique, Eswatini, and South Africa (Limpopo, Mpumalanga and KwaZulu-Natal provinces).

 It is usually a small, shrubby bush, but can grow up to 1.5m tall.
-The plant is covered in paired, sharp thorns, and dark green shiny leaves, and it flowers annually producing masses of white flowers that have a pinkish/purplish tinge to them.
+The plant is covered in paired, sharp spines (modified stipules), and dark green shiny leaves, and it flowers annually producing masses of white flowers that have a pinkish/purplish tinge to them.